Ipetu-Ijesa: Education

 The College of Education of the Osun State University is located in Ipetu-Ijesa.
 The location of the university in the town boosts its economy.

 In honour of one of the sons of the town, Air Chief Marshal Oluseyi Petinrin - who was a senior Nigerian Air Force officer and one-time Chief of the Defence Staff, the federal government created an air force school.

 Osun College of Management Science (formerly Ipetu-Ijesa College of Technology) is another notable higher institution in the town of Ipetu-Ijesa.

 Religion

 Islam and Christianity are the dominant religions practised in Ipetu-Ijesa, with the majority of the inhabitants being Christians.
 St Paul's Cathedral, which houses the Bishop's throne of Ijesa North East Diocese (Church of Nigeria) Ipetu-Ijesa, is the town's oldest place of worship.
 It was established in 1897, when Christianity first came into the town.

 In recent years, the town has also seen a rise in other dominations of Christianity especially the Evangelicals like the Redeemed Christian Church of God, Foursquare Gospel Church and several others.

 Cultural festivals

 Ipetu-Ijesa is popular for its annual flogging competition (Opa festival).

-Other notable festivals in the town are the Eleworo festival and the Olotoporo masquerade festival, both of which are now dormant due to civilization.
+Other notable festivals in the town are the Eleworo festival and the Olotoporo masquerade festival, both of these festivals have declined in their promise because of the influence of evangelical Christianity in the late 20th century.